ajermakovics/eclipse-jmockit/README.md

 Installation
 --
+In Eclipse 3.7 (Indigo):

-Copy the [plugin jar](https://github.com/downloads/ajermakovics/eclipse-jmockit-assist/eclipse-jmockit-assist_0.1.1.jar) to `eclipse/dropins` folder.
+ - Copy the [plugin jar](https://github.com/downloads/ajermakovics/eclipse-jmockit-assist/eclipse-jmockit-assist_0.1.1.jar) to `eclipse/dropins` folder.
 Restart Eclipse.

 There is no update site yet.